Subject offered Semester 2 in 2022

 What is the NDIS and Disability Benefits Clinic?

 The National Disability Insurance Scheme (NDIS) and Disability Benefits Clinic will provide students with the opportunity to undertake advice and representation work for people with disabilities, their families and carers.
-Students will engage one-to-one with clients or may be providing legal information sessions to a group of clients.
+Students will engage one-to-one with clients and conduct legal research for partner organisations that are doing systemic advocacy work.
 Students will be engaged in all aspects of the Clinic’s operation and will work under the guidance and supervision of the Clinic Supervisor to provide information and resolve issues presented by clients.
-Depending on the needs of the client groups students may also have the opportunity to develop and present community legal education on NDIS related issues.

 The NDIS and Disability Benefits Clinic will enhance students’ understanding of the NDIS Act and other disability benefits related law and practice.
 Students will also develop fundamental legal skills of general application such as client interviewing, file and practice management, research and writing and public engagement.
 Examples of matters that may be dealt with by the NDIS and Disability Benefits Clinic include: NDIS eligibility, managing NDIS plans, appealing decisions under the NDIS, and legal issues related to disability support pensions.

 What will I do?